Saturday, October 4, 2025

 What is Sri Lankan Appom

-When in Sri Lanka, tasting appom is a must.
-It is a popular street food or snack suitable for any time of the day.
-Appom has a soft, spongy center and lacy, crispy edges.
-Cooked fresh on a flat, round griddle at street stalls, appom is at its best when hot.
-Pre-made appom should be avoided, as the edges lose their crispiness and the appearance is less appealing.
+When in Sri Lanka, tasting Appom is a must.
+This popular street food snack is suitable for any time of the day.
+Appom has a soft, spongy center with lacy, crispy edges.
+Cooked fresh on a flat, round griddle at street stalls, it is at its best when hot.
+Pre-made Appom should be avoided, as the edges lose their crispiness and the visual appeal.

 Ingredients for Sri Lankan Appom

-The main ingredients for Sri Lankan Appom are rice flour, coconut milk, yeast, and salt, mixed together to form a batter.
-In classic recipes, yeast is not included.
-Instead, a small amount of toddy from Sri Lankan coconut trees is stirred into the batter, and sugar is usually not added.
+The main ingredients for Appom are rice flour, coconut milk, yeast, and salt, mixed together to form a smooth batter.
+In traditional recipes, yeast is not used.
+Instead, a small amount of toddy from Sri Lankan coconut trees is stirred into the batter.
+Sugar is usually not added, allowing the natural flavor of coconut to shine.

 Sweet Appom

-For sweet appom, sugar can be one of the ingredients in the batter, though most of the sweetness comes from a sprinkle of jaggery (palm sugar or kithul treacle) with grated coconut.
-Coconut milk appom, on the other hand, has a scoop of coconut milk added during cooking, giving it a creamy, slightly gooey center.
+For sweet Appom, sugar can be added to the batter, though most of the sweetness comes from a sprinkle of jaggery (palm sugar or kithul treacle) combined with grated coconut.
+Coconut milk Appom, on the other hand, includes a scoop of coconut milk added during cooking, giving it a creamy, slightly gooey center.

-Banana appom may also be available, with slices of banana added, with or without jaggery, grated coconut, or coconut milk.
-For extra toppings, street vendors usually accommodate requests.
+Banana Appom may also be available, with slices of banana added, with or without jaggery, grated coconut, or coconut milk.
+Street vendors usually accommodate extra toppings on request.

 Savory Appom